-You can expect to have out-of-pocket costs as a Medicare beneficiary.
-Those Medicare costs come in a variety of forms and can be impacted by a variety of factors.
+While Medicare can cover a good portion of your health care expenses, you remain responsible for paying for a share of the costs.
+As such, expect to have out-of-pocket costs as a Medicare beneficiary.
+These costs come in a variety of forms and can be impacted by a variety of factors.
 This article should help you understand what you can expect to pay based on your individual circumstances.

 Let’s begin by defining the different forms of Medicare costs that you may experience.